Do you need to eat fruits and vegetables?

 According to the Centers for Disease Control, only 1 in 10 adults consistently meet the US Dietary Guidelines recommendations for fruit and vegetable intake.2 But is this really a problem?

 Some low-carb and ketogenic diet experts would say no; that if someone is following a diet that meets their needs for essential nutrients, consuming several servings of fruits and vegetables every day isn’t necessary.
-For instance, Dr. Eric Westman initially recommends two cups of leafy greens and one cup of above-ground vegetables per day — and no fruit of any kind — as part of a very-low-carb diet.
+For instance, Dr. Eric Westman initially recommends two cups of leafy greens and one cup of above-ground vegetables per day — and no sweet fruit of any kind — as part of a very-low-carb diet.

 4. Research on the benefits of eating fruits and vegetables